 Implementation tip: check the ISO27k Toolkit for useful goodies.

 FAQ: “How do we choose a risk analysis tool or method?”

-A: Read ISO/IEC 27005 for starters!
-If that is not enough, try the following tried-and-trusted almost universal spreadsheet-based method to evaluate your options and choose the tools, methods, software, cars, partners, holiday destinations, political parties, employers, employees, careers, lifestyles, widgets ...
+A: Try the following tried-and-trusted almost universal spreadsheet-based method to evaluate your options and choose the tools, methods, software, cars, partners, holiday destinations, political parties, employers, employees, careers, lifestyles, widgets ...

 First shortlist and look over the available methods and tools, thinking carefully about your requirements.
 What do you expect the method or tool to achieve for you?
 Which factors and/or features are most important?
 Are there any things that your would want your chosen method or tool not to do (e.g. gobble up excessive amounts of limited resources)?
 Consider aspects under headings such as:

 - Quantitative or qualitative: opinions vary on the relative value of quantitative versus qualitative methods.
 Few information security or risk management professionals would recommend truly quantitative analysis of information risks in all circumstances due to the shortage of reliable data on incidents (probabilities and impacts), although they are potentially useful in some more narrowly-defined situations.
 One solution to this dilemma is to use quick/simple qualitative risk assessments followed by risk analyses on selected ‘high risk’ areas using more detailed qualitative or quantitative methods;

 - Scope: are you purely looking at “information risks” or risks in a broader sense, and what do you really mean by “information risks” anyway: are you in fact concerned about risks to information assets (whatever that means), or business risks that happen to involve information, or something else?
 Furthermore, which information assets are you concerned with?
 These questions are very much linked to the scope of your ISMS and need to be thrashed out by management in order to compile your Statement Of Applicability (SoA);